 Less than a year ago, the scientific community thought the Great Pacific Garbage Patch was about the size of France.
 As tends to be the case with bad news about plastic pollution, the reality is worse than we thought.
 The massive floating agglomeration of plastic debris between California and Hawaii is actually the size of three Frances.
 Put another way, it’s twice the size of Texas.

-That’s according the results of a three-year study published today (March 22) in the journal Scientific Reports, which used new methods to determine the size and makeup of the Great Pacific Garbage Patch.
+That’s according to the results of a three-year study published on March 22 in the journal Scientific Reports, which used new methods to determine the size and makeup of the Great Pacific Garbage Patch.

 While other estimates of the size of the patch used a few vessels with nets attached and extrapolated from what they picked up, the Ocean Cleanup Foundation, funded in part by the Dutch government, used a fleet of 18 boats which crossed a central section of the patch simultaneously, dragging trawl nets behind them.